jbernadas/html-table-2-pdf-2-image/README.rst

 - Harvest the table links and stores them in an array.
 - Strips away the table's unnecessary attributes to recreate it as a Bootstrap ready version.

-Contributions and comments are welcome using Github at: http://github.com/jbernadas/table-converter
+Contributions and comments are welcome at: http://github.com/jbernadas/table-converter

-Please note that Table-Converter requires:
+These are the dependencies it requires:

 - BeautifulSoup 4
 - Requests